 Instead, take these emotions as a signal to make a change in your behavior or outlook.
 A great way to do this is to turn to a friend or family member, who can provide a helpful reminder that you are loved, cared for, and a person of tremendous value despite the challenges you’re currently facing.

-Simply talking through your emotions with another person can be an effective way of processing messy, challenging emotions.
+Simply talking through things with another person can be an effective way of processing messy, challenging emotions.
 Engaging with a trusted friend, family member, or therapist can also help you uncover limiting beliefs that are holding you back and learn how to turn those around.

 5. Know Your Triggers